Wellbeing for social care staff

 Community Connect (previously the Stockton Service Navigation Project) helps people to access local groups, activities and services in the community.
 It also offers support on using digital platforms, online shopping and GP appointments.

-Visit the Community Connect website.
+Visit the Community Connect website for more information.

-Phone: 01642 647770
+Telephone: 01642 647770

 Smoking cessation